kyrafetter/spyglass/README.md

  - `-b BACKGROUND`, `--background BACKGROUND`: BED file of user-specified background genomic peak regions.
 Default: background sequences are randomly chosen from the reference genome
  - `-p PVAL`, `--pval PVAL`: p-value threshold for significant enrichment.
 Default: 0.0000001
  - `-nr`, `--not-reverse`: do not consider reverse complement in enrichment analysis.
 Default: False
- - `-s SEQLOGO`, `--seqlogo SEQLOGO`: generate motif logo of enriched motifs.
+ - [IN PROGRESS] `-s SEQLOGO`, `--seqlogo SEQLOGO`: generate motif logo of enriched motifs.
 Default: True
  - `--version VERSION`: print the version and quit.

 <a name="formats"></a>